aws-samples/serverless-patterns/lambda-layer/README.md

 This pattern shows how to deploy a Lambda Function that has a layer added to it.

 The SAM template deploys two Lambda functions.
 Both Lambda functions attempt to import the `PyMySQL` package.
 However, only one of the Lambda functions has the layer which allows it to import the package successfully.
 This pattern tests both Lambdas to illustrate the difference when there is a layer added to a Lambda function.
+For more information on Lambda Layers, please refer to [AWS Lambda Developer Guide: Creating and sharing Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-layer